gmklenevskiy/3_bars/README.md

 ﻿# The closest bar

 This script determines and print three bars (from https://data.mos.ru/opendata/7710881420-bary):
-1 - the biggest bar
+1 - the biggest bar,
-2 - the smallest bar
+2 - the smallest bar,
 3 - the closest bar

 # How to launch